iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.9/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.goodsam.responder 4 reviews"/>
 </p>

+> Fundamentally sound but as a NHS volunteer responder there are two key niggles which could be addressed to make life much easier: 1.
+Unable to copy phone numbers from alerts to paste into the phone app, which means switching back and forth to type it manually.
+Can you make the number a link to dial directly or at least let it be copied to the clipboard?
+2. Can't accept more than one task at a time so it's not possible to do them in one trip or make another call when the first isn't answered.<br> :date: __2021-03-24 06:05:24__

 > Since the update, this is a good app.
 I still haven't had a volunteering alert for the vaccination centres yet, here's hoping!<br> :date: __2021-02-27 17:01:46__